 Images

-- At the top of the screen, there will be two options.
+to bring up their respective overview pages. - At the top of the screen, there will be two options.

 - Clicking on

-Upload Template from Local
+Upload Template from local

-- Click on
+Setting Value video.hardware virtio rootDiskController virtio - Click on

 Images